 As a member of the firm’s P3 practice, Joe has served and continues to serve as underwriter’s counsel on P3 financings across the country, including in states such as Virginia, New York and Nebraska.
 In 2019, Joe served as underwriter’s counsel for The Bond Buyer’s Inaugural P3 Deal of the Year.
 The financing involved the Commonwealth of Virginia partnering with Transurban, an Australian toll road operations company, to finance the construction of the Fredericksburg Extension, an extension of the I-95 HOV/HOT Lanes (Express Lanes) in Stafford County, Virginia.
 The project was financed in part by $262 million of tax-exempt private activity bonds issued by the Virginia Small Business Financing Authority.

-In 2020, Joe has continued to serve as underwriter’s counsel on ongoing P3 financings and projects involving Terminal 4 at JFK Airport in New York and the Lincoln South Beltway in Nebraska.
-As underwriter’s counsel for both transactions, Joe has served as the lead draftsman of the respective offering documents.
-The Lincoln South Beltway P3 financing structure is the first-of-its-kind in the United States and consists of a publicly offered tax-exempt bond financing, with such bonds being repaid, in part, through payments by the Nebraska Department of Transportation on deferred contract payment certificates.
-Such payments by the Nebraska Department of Transportation being subject to appropriation by the Nebraska State Legislature.
-Both transactions described above are expected to close in March or April of 2020.
+In 2020, Joe served as underwriter’s counsel on P3 financings and projects involving Terminal 4 at JFK Airport in New York and the Lincoln South Beltway in Nebraska.
+The Lincoln South Beltway project was named The Bond Buyer’s 2020 P3 Deal of the Year for its financing structure, which is the first-of-its-kind in the United States and consists of a publicly offered tax-exempt bond financing, with such bonds being repaid, in part, through payments by the Nebraska Department of Transportation on deferred contract payment certificates.

 University of Illinois College of Law, J.D., magna cum laude, 2012